Do Your SWOT Analysis

 - Lack of local investment

-Make sure every threat is real and relevant to the store.
+Make sure every threat is relevant and supported by your observations.

 Jason highlights three frequent errors:

-- Being too generic: Your analysis must clearly relate to the specific store
+Your analysis must clearly relate to the specific store.
+Generic observations suggest limited preparation.